keithmburu/courses/notes/compling-primer/logistic_regression.md

 # Logistic Regression

-Note: All images are sourced from Wikipedia.
+Note: All images are, for the moment, sourced from Wikipedia.

 For all of its elegance, one weakness of the perceptron algorithm is its tendency to **overfit** the training data.
 This is due in part to the fact that the activation $a$ is the pure result of a linear combination, meaning that $a$ is in principle unbounded.
 While we can force hard constraints on either the weights or the activations manually, we might hope that there were a more principled way of constraining the activations.